csteach488/csteach488.github.io/weekly_assignment.md

 Any questions, please let me know.

 Enjoy your week.
+-->

-##### Week 1 - 19th January 2018
+##### Week 1 - 18th January 2019
 * Review this week's [notes and material](/notes), which includes the class notes and the following extras notes,
   * extras - Git
     * [Git basics](/assets/docs/extras/git-basics.pdf)
+* please review the following tutorial video on Git usage,
+  * Learn Git in 20 minutes - [YouTube](https://youtu.be/Y9XZQO1n_7c?t=1m34s)
 * Review this week's [bibliography](/bibliography) recommendations
-* Add your initial Project details to the course's Trello group, on the board [Week 1 - Project Details](https://trello.com/b/ExKpnXNF/week-1-project-details)
+* Add your initial Project details to the course's Trello group, on the board [Week 1 - Project Details](https://trello.com/b/P8M8lACF/week-1-project-details)
   * project name & game title
   * team members
   * any ideas you are currently considering for this game